2020 Singaporean general election: Results

-independence, with 10 MPs.
-WP's victory in Sengkang also lead to the defeat of cabinet minister Ng Chee Meng, who became the third cabinet minister to lose re-election since independence, after Lim Hwee Hua and George Yeo lost in Aljunied in 2011.
-The WP also broke the record for overall contested vote share for any opposition party with 50.49% of the votes, surpassing the previous record of 48.55% held by the Singapore Democratic Party in 1991.
+The WP broke the record for overall contested vote share for any opposition party with 50.49% of the votes, surpassing the previous record of 48.55% held by the Singapore Democratic Party in 1991.
 Six candidates, one from a SMC and five from a GRC, each lost their $13,500 deposit in the election, the biggest number of candidates to do so since the 1980 election.
 Furthermore, out of 40 female candidates, 28 women (including four opposition members) were elected as MPs, setting a record for the most ever female MPs in parliament, at 29% of the chamber, including its first female minority opposition and youngest MP-elect at 26 years of age, Raeesah Khan.

 In terms of swings, all but two existing constituencies (MacPherson SMC and Mountbatten SMC) had anti-PAP swings.
 Big swings were seen in most constituencies of western Singapore from challenges by either the PSP or SDP, with the most notable one being West Coast GRC, where it had the largest swing in this election of 26.88%, which helped the PSP win two non-constituency seats even as the PAP retained the constituency with only 51.69% of the vote.
 They were taken up by Hazel Poa and Leong Mun Wai for achieving the best-performing non-elected result of any opposition slate, which was confirmed on 14 July.
 For the second consecutive election, the PAP safe seat of Jurong GRC saw the best result of the PAP, or any party, in any constituency in the election, with 74.62% of the vote.

 Excluding the overseas electorate, voter turnout was 95.54%, or 2,535,565 voters, the highest turnout rate of any election (including both general and presidential elections) since the 1997 general election, when 95.91% voted.
 1.81% of votes cast were invalid votes, the lowest rate in a general election in independent Singapore, and the lowest rate since the 1963 election when 0.99% were invalid (when Singapore was still a state in Malaysia).